kelvinmleung/kelvinmleung.github.io/index.md

 <table style="width:100%">
   <tr>
     <td>
       Hi, I’m Kelvin!
-With a background in aerospace engineering, I’m now pursing my Master's and doctorate as part of the <a href="https://uqgroup.mit.edu/" target="_blank">Uncertainty Quantification group</a> at MIT.
+With a background in aerospace engineering, I’m currently pursing my Master's and doctorate as part of the <a href="https://uqgroup.mit.edu/" target="_blank">Uncertainty Quantification group</a> at MIT, supervised by Professor Youssef Marzouk.
 I can be reached by email at <a href = "mailto: kmleung@mit.edu">kmleung@mit.edu</a>.
       <br> <br>
-      <a href="https://www.linkedin.com/in/kelvin-leung-82641550/" target="_blank">View my LinkedIn Profile</a> &nbsp;
+      <a href="https://www.linkedin.com/in/kelvin-leung-82641550/" target="_blank"><button type="button"">View my LinkedIn Profile</button> </a> &nbsp;
       <a href="https://github.com/kelvinmleung" target="_blank">View my GitHub Profile</a> &nbsp;
       <a href="assets/pdfs/KelvinLeungResume.pdf" target="_blank">Download my Resume</a> <br> &nbsp;
     </td>